Guide to Advanced Chemcial Peels Edmonton

 Frequently Asked Questions

 The frequency with which you receive chemical peels depends on your individual goals including your age and lifestyle factors.
-Generally speaking light treatments such as mild glycolic peels can be done every 1-2 weeks while deeper treatments such as TCA or phenol may need at least 1-2 months between additionsl sessions for recovery time.
+Generally speaking light treatments such as mild glycolic peels can be done every 1-2 weeks while deeper treatments such as TCA or phenol may need at least 1-2 months between additional sessions for recovery time.
 It is important to speak with an experienced skincare professional who can provide you with advice about which type of peel would work best for your case as well as how often it should be done for optimal results.

 The recovery period and downtime following a chemical peel largely depend on the depth of the peel performed.
 After a superficial peel, expect minor redness and possible slight flaking for a few days, but most people can resume daily activities immediately.
 Medium peels might result in noticeable redness, swelling, and skin peeling that lasts up to a week.